 One of the most well-known toxic effects of DDT is eggshell thinning in birds, particularly birds of prey, as documented in Rachel Carson's influential work, "Silent Spring" (Carson 1962).
-This impact led to bans on DDT in numerous countries during the 1970s.
-11 Despite these bans, DDT continues to be detected in food globally.
-Although residues in domestic animals have diminished, food-borne DDT remains a primary exposure source for the general population.
-Long-term exposure to DDT has
+This impact led to bans on DDT in numerous countries during the 1970s.11 Despite these bans, DDT continues to be detected

-10 The chemical nomenclature for these three prevalent structures is 1,1,1-trichloro-2,2-bis(p-chlorophenyl)ethane for p,p DDT, 1,1-dichloro-2,2-bis(p-chlorophenyl)ethane for p,p DDD
+10 The chemical nomenclature for these three prevalent structures is 1,1,1-trichloro-2,2bis(p-chlorophenyl)ethane for p,p DDT, 1,1-dichloro-2,2-bis(p-chlorophenyl)ethylene for p,p DDE, and 1,1-dichloro-2,2-bis (p-chlorophenyl)ethane for p,p DDD

-11 Environmental research on organochlorine contaminants (OCs) has been ongoing since the 1940s.
-One book, Silent Spring by Rachel Carson (1962), is unanimously cited as raising awareness of the dual role of synthetic chemicals, "the good and the bad sides".
-The book describes the eggshell thinning discovered in birds when the spraying of dichlorodiphenyltrichloroethane (DDT) was initiated to eradicate disease, especially malaria.
-This book played a major role in generating environmental awareness in the population at large, including scientists, because it was written in an accessible style.
+11 Research on organochlorine contaminants (OCs) has been ongoing since the 1940s.
+Rachel Carson's Silent Spring (1962) is often credited with raising awareness of the dual nature of synthetic chemicals-both beneficial and harmful.
+The book highlighted the eggshell thinning in birds caused by DDT spraying to combat malaria.
+Its accessible style helped spark widespread environmental awareness, including among scientists.

-been associated with chronic health effects, including its detection in breast milk, raising concerns about infant health (Stockholm Convention 2019).
+in food globally.
+Although residues in domestic animals have diminished, foodborne DDT remains a primary exposure source for the general population.
+Longterm exposure to DDT has been associated with chronic health effects, including its detection in breast milk, raising concerns about infant health (Stockholm Convention 2019).
 The findings of Carson are echoed in environmental literature such as "Our Stolen Future" (Colborn et al. 1997), emphasizing reproductive effects linked to DDT exposure (Hellou et al. 2013).